 - Trouble in relaxing

-For a few people, wheat sensitivity may cause a hazardous response called anaphylaxis.
+Wheat sensitivity may cause a hazardous response called anaphylaxis for a few people.
 Notwithstanding different signs and indications of wheat sensitivity, anaphylaxis may cause:

 - Swelling or snugness of the throat